scipy-conference/scipy_proceedings/papers/mark_wiebe/blaze.rst

         type="var * {name : string, balance : int64}")

 Performance of this approach varies depending on the underlying storage system.
-For file-based storage systems like CSV and JSON we must seek through the file to find the right line (see [iopro]_), but don't incur deserialization costs.
+For file-based storage systems like CSV and JSON, it is necessary to seek through the file to find the right line (see [iopro]_), but don't incur needless deserialization costs (i.e. converting text into floats, ints, etc.) which tend to dominate ingest times.
 Some storage systems, like HDF5, support random access natively.

 Cohesion